Senkin219/GI-Character-Spine/README.md

 A collection of Spine models of Genshin Impact characters from web events and in-game.

-Note: The official Spine runtime cannot play animations stored in the `extra` section of JSON files, as they are proprietary to miHoYo.
+**Note:** The official Spine runtime cannot play animations stored in the `extra` section of JSON files, as they are proprietary to miHoYo.
+You can use [my patched viewer](https://github.com/Senkin219/Spine-Viewer-Mhy) instead.